 Port Hueneme today is a bustling commercial hub with a major naval base on the southwestern coast of California.
 There was a time not so long ago when it was a beautiful, peaceful wilderness worthy of its' name -- which means resting place.
 Gunnar has seen the world, but there's nowhere he'd rather be than back in Hueneme.

 Despite the overwhelming feeling of safety, Hueneme and the islands dotting the sea just off shore are full of secrets.
-The locals warn of supernatural spirits.
-But surely not all spirits are evil?
+The locals warn of supernatural spirits and urge people to be careful.
+But if Hueneme is haunted, must the spirits be evil?
 Can spirits not love as well as hate?
 Can a spirit from a place as beautiful and peaceful as Hueneme truly be an evil thing?

 The original audio of this episode is missing.
 Instead, we have a re-creation made for this site in January 2019.
 This re-creation is in stereo, so headphones are recommended for best effect.